teamsnap/teamsnap-android-candidate-practical/README.md

 # Welcome to the TeamSnap Android Candidate Practical!

-Your task is to implement `TeamListActivity`.
+Your task is to implement `TeamListActivity` using MVVM + Jetpack Compose.
 We've provided some classes that you are free to utilize as needed, but much of the implementation is up to you.
 You will find `TODO`s throughout the codebase to help guide you along.
 We expect you to spend somewhere around 2-4 hours on this.